HappyCcccc/New-Global-Optimization/README.md

 # New-Global-Optimization

-It's a new global optimization algorithm which works well with all basic standard math function.
+They are some new global optimization algorithms which works well with all basic standard math function.